antonioflores84/radar_sdr/README.md

 In this project a CW continuous wave radar is made using sdr, the processing and acquisition of the signals is done using Matlab/Simulink

 Append Matlab and Simulink files below

+File: RadartiemporealV21a.slx  include block diagram in Simulink (Transmitter & Reception).
+The version of Matlab is 21a.